flame-engine/flame/doc/flame/collision_detection.md

 centered at the origin.

 By default, `raycast` and `raycastAll` scan for the nearest hit irrespective of how far it lies from the ray origin.
-But in some use cases, it might be interesting in finding hits only within a certain range.
+But in some use cases, it might be interesting to find hits only within a certain range.
 For such cases, an optional `maxDistance` can be provided for `raycast` and `raycastAll`.

 To use the ray casting functionality you have to have the `HasCollisionDetection` mixin on your